raonybenjamim/Religare/README.md

 ## How to run?

+This application **should** run propperly on Windows and Linux systems.
 You can run the application with:

 ```
 go run main.go